NicolBolas/Proposal-Ideas/Trivial Operations.md

 # Possible Improvements

-Use `span` where appropriate.
-The new prototypes are:
+Use `span` and `byte` where appropriate.
+The new prototypes would be:

 ````
 //trivial_construct_in_place